The short answer

 One way to read Jesus’ act of flipping the tables is alongside the earlier passage in Mark’s account (Mark 11:12-14) where Jesus curses a fig tree and it withers.
 Right before the passage about the money-changers, Jesus encounters a fig tree that has not born any fruit, and he curses it, saying, “may no one ever eat fruit from you again” (Mark 11:14).
 Then he goes into the temple and turns over the tables.
 Later that day, when they left the city, Jesus’ disciples see the fig tree that he cursed.
 What had happened in the meantime?
 It had withered up in response to Jesus’ curse!

 A further meaning has to do with the literal destruction of the Jewish temple.
 Just a few decades after Christ’s death and resurrection, the Jews launched a revolt against the Roman rulers which began a series of wars.
 It culminated with the Roman emperor Titus laying siege to Jerusalem and destroying it, including the temple itself, in A.D.
-70. The Jewish temple has not been rebuilt to this day, 2000 years later, invalidating the worship and religious practices of ancient Israel.
+70. The Jewish temple has not been rebuilt to this day.

-But the early Christians – the first of whom were themselves Israelites – had taken the core elements of Jewish temple worship and expanded it into a form that came to be called the Divine Liturgy.
-This was essentially the old worship practiced in the Jewish temple but transfigured and expanded into a full worship of God based on the revelation of Jesus and the teachings of his Apostles.
+But the early Christians—the first of whom were themselves Israelites—had taken the core elements of Jewish temple worship and expanded it into a form that came to be called the Divine Liturgy.
+It was essentially the old worship practiced in the Jewish temple but transfigured and expanded into a full worship of God based on the revelation of Jesus and the teachings of his Apostles.
 And the Church is famously understood by Christians to be the body of Christ, not just metaphorically but literally through the practice of Communion (called the Eucharist).

 Conclusion

-So how do we understand all of this?
-Jesus cursing the fig tree and the historical realities surrounding the destruction of the Temple adds another dimension to what’s going on with Jesus overturning the tables in the temple.
-The withering of the fig tree for bearing no fruit has the same message as Christ flipping over the tables in the temple: the Jews had turned the Temple away from its original purpose, and so it was soon destroyed by the Romans for bearing no fruit.
+Jesus cursing the fig tree and the historical realities surrounding the destruction of the Temple add another dimension to what’s going on with Jesus overturning the tables in the temple.
+The withering of the fig tree for bearing no fruit has the same message as Christ flipping over the tables in the temple: the Jews had turned the Temple away from its original purpose, so it was soon destroyed by the Romans for bearing no fruit.
 But in the same way that the Jews destroyed the temple that was Jesus’ body and he rose from the dead to even greater glory, the greater glory of the Christian Church was raised from the ashes of the destruction of the Jewish temple through the continuation of its worship in the Divine Liturgy.

 Subscribe